 The HiSET exam (HiSET is simply short for “High School Equivalency Test”) is one of two high school equivalency (HSE) exams that states can use in the U.S.

 The high school equivalency test offers adults who never graduated from high school one more shot at earning an equivalent degree that’s accepted across North America in lieu of a common high school credential.

-In this post, we look a little deeper into one specific section of the HiSET® English Writing subtest where you have to write a 5- or 6-paragraph essay and what types of prompt you’ll see in that section.
+In this post, we look a little deeper into one specific section of the HiSET® English Writing subtest where you have to write a 5- or 6-paragraph essay and what types of prompts you’ll see in that section.

-The HiSET exam comes with five individual and independent modules (subject tests) that assess your knowledge in the academic areas of Science, Social Studies, Language Writing, Language Reading, and Math.
+The HiSET exam comes with five individual and independent modules (subject tests) that assess your knowledge in the academic areas of

 So even if you quit high school prematurely, there’s still a path available to get hold of a secondary education degree.

 The diploma that’s awarded when you’ve completed the five HiSET modules qualifies you for better jobs or to continue your education in university or college.